kimondo88/robotjs-scripts/README.md

 ### Requirements:
  You need to have git bash and nodejs installed.
 OR bash + nodejs if you are on linux.

-> run git bash
+run git bash

-when on desktop path
+> cd Desktop/

 > git clone https://github.com/kimondo88/robotjs-scripts.git